adhocore/tusc.sh/README.md

     -a --algo      The algorigthm for key &/or checksum.
                    (Eg: sha1, sha256)
     -b --base-path The tus-server base path (Default: '/files/').
-    -f --file      The file to upload.
+    -c --creds     File with credentials, user and pass -f --file      The file to upload.
     -h --help      Show help information and usage.
     -H --host      The tus-server host where file is uploaded.